Nette Documentation Preview

 .[perex]

-[api:Nette\Utils\FileSystem] is a class, which contains useful functions for working with a filesystem.
+[api:Nette\Utils\FileSystem] is a class with useful functions for working with the file system.
 One advantage over native PHP functions is that they throw exceptions in case of errors.

 Installation: